-How to Explain Transgender Basics to Kids with Simple Words
+How to Explain Transgender to Kids with Simple Words

 But along with that happy news, comes natural curiosity from kids.
 They need help understanding what it means to be transgender.

-Here is our suggestion for explaining it simply, without making it sound scary.
+Here are our suggestions for explaining what it means to be transgender, without making it sound scary.

-Explain transgender basics - what kind of words should I use?
+Teach diversity at home - what kind of words should I use to explain transgender basics?